Multi-View Class Incremental Learning: Preliminaries

 \subsection{Problem definition}

 We now define the MVCIL paradigm formally.
 To facilitate the description, we assume that (1) multiple views are collected by different sensors with varying processing response times; and (2) each class is learned one by one.
 For example, multiple views belonging to the first class are presented sequentially, followed by that of the second and then third classes.
 Without loss of generality, the extension to other cases is straightforward.
-Given the newly collected view $v$ in the latest class $c$ ($c=1,2,\dots$), as shown in Fig. \ref{Fig_MVCIL}, we have access to the supervised learning datasets $\{\bm{Y}_c, \bm{X}_c^v\}$ but none of the past views of data $\{\bm{X}_c^1, \dots, \bm{X}_c^{v-1}\}$.
+Given the newly collected view $v$ in the latest class $c$ ($c=1,2,\dots$), as shown in Fig. \ref{Fig_MVCIL}, we have access to the supervised learning datasets $\{(\bm{X}_c^v, \bm{Y}_c)|\bm{X}_c^v\in\mathbb{R}^{d_c^v\times N_c}, \bm{Y}_c\in\mathbb{R}^{1\times N_c}\}$ but none of the past views of data $\{\bm{X}_c^1, \dots, \bm{X}_c^{v-1}\}$, where $N_c$ and $d_c^v$ are the corresponding number of tasks and the dimension, respectively.
 This corresponds to a well-trained multi-view classification model $\mathcal{M}(\bm{X}_c^v;\bm{\theta}_c^{1:v})$, parameterized by its connection weights $\bm{\theta}_c^{1:v}$ over existing views $1\sim v$ of this class.
-Considering a new arriving view $\bm{X}_c^{v+1}$, the fusion objective is to train an updated model $\mathcal{M}(\bm{X}_c^{v+1};\bm{\theta}_c^{1:v+1})$ by leveraging the view correlations across all views, without revisiting past views of data; More generally, when a new (first) view represented an unseen class $\{\bm{X}_{c+1}^1,\bm{Y}_{c+1}\}$ is available, the prediction objective is to endow our model to accommodate the newly emerging class $c+1$.
-Similarly, $\mathcal{M}(\bm{X}_{c+1}^1;\bm{\theta}_{c+1}^1)$ needs to remember how to recognize well the classes seen so far by fusing the incoming views belong to this class $\bm{X}_{c+1}^{v}$ ($v\ge 2$), i.e., the updated model $\mathcal{M}(\bm{X}_{c+1}^{v};\bm{\theta}_{c+1}^{1:v})$.
+Considering a newly arriving view $\bm{X}_c^{v+1}$, the fusion objective is to train an updated model $\mathcal{M}(\bm{X}_c^{v+1};\bm{\theta}_c^{1:v+1})$ by leveraging the view correlations across all views, without revisiting past views of data; More generally, when a new (first) view represented an unseen class $\{\bm{X}_{c+1}^1,\bm{Y}_{c+1}\}$ is available, the prediction objective is to endow our model to accommodate the newly emerging class $c+1$.
+Similarly, $\mathcal{M}(\bm{X}_{c+1}^1;\bm{\theta}_{c+1}^1)$ needs to remember how to recognize well the classes seen so far by fusing the incoming views $\bm{X}_{c+1}^{v}$ ($v\ge 2$) belong to this class, i.e., the updated model $\mathcal{M}(\bm{X}_{c+1}^{v};\bm{\theta}_{c+1}^{1:v})$.
 At inference time, the resulting model would be fed data of views from any of these classes and make decisions without providing any task-specific identity information.